seanbreckenridge/bgproc/README.md

 This also runs any other `bash` scripts in this directory that end with `.job`.
 Any script that ends with `.priv.job` isn't sycned to git.

 To daemonize this, I run this at the beginning of my X session.
-Can also run (kill/restart) it with `pkill bgproc`/`setsid ./bgproc`
+Can also run (kill/restart) it with `pkill -x bgproc`/`setsid ./bgproc`